+It’s not easy starting a new career, much less building a successful one.
 Building a copywriting career is a big goal, and big goals are almost always challenging.
-Think about it: Running a marathon, raising a healthy and happy child, writing a book, losing 100 pounds are big goals, and they’re difficult.
+Think about it.
+Running a marathon, raising a healthy and happy child, writing a book, and losing 100 pounds are big goals are all difficult.

-But people accomplish them.
+But people accomplish big goals all the time.

-When someone runs a marathon, is it because they really love going out in subzero temperature to train?
+When someone runs a marathon, is it because they love going out in subzero temperature to train?
 When people raise a child, is it because they love getting pooped on and yelled at periodically?
 When someone writes a book, is it because they love the slog of sitting down and writing pages no matter how crappy they think they are?
 When someone loses 100 pounds, is it because they enjoy limiting what they eat and spending much more time in the gym?

 You get where I’m going.